 How to use AI for automatic Shopify product categorization

-Learn how to leverage ChatGPT and Cloudhooks to automatically categorize your Shopify products using Google's taxonomy, saving hours of manual work while ensuring accurate classifications.
+Learn how to leverage ChatGPT and Cloudhooks to automatically categorize your Shopify products using Google's taxonomy, saving hours of manual work.

 Managing product categories in Shopify is a time-consuming challenge.
 With over 6,000 categories in the Google Product Taxonomy, manually classifying each product can become overwhelming.

-Our Shopify app Cloudhooks, combined with ChatGPT, automates this entire process, potentially saving hours of manual categorization work while ensuring consistent and accurate product classifications.
+Our Shopify app Cloudhooks, combined with ChatGPT, can automate this entire process, potentially saving hours of manual categorization work.

 In this tutorial we'll show you step by step how to set up this automation, and how you can save both time and money by automating this process.